Vikings safety Harrison Smith says new DC was "big draw" for him staying, talks infamous Prince text

 "I completely forgot he was hurt, so not to put any pressure on him … he looks great.
 I'm don't even know if I'm supposed to talk about that.
 But he's doing a great job."

-On possibility of not facing Aaron Rodgers on Packers next season, with Rodgers possibly going to Jets
+On possibility of not facing Aaron Rodgers on Packers next season, with him possibly going to Jets

 "Yeah that would be weird, I guess.
 But that's how it goes.
 It's definitely – just being the Vikings and (Brett) Favre history – it's kinda funny where it could go."